Except for the passenger ship terminal above 42nd street, commercial ship operations in Manhattan have pretty much come to an end.

 Holland America Line signed a 20 year lease at $1.2 million per year, but by 1966 the passenger trade was rapidly declining and cargo trade was containerizing which made Manhattan a terribly unsuitable location.
 In 1966 Holland America Line merged its cargo business into ACL and they moved to Port Newark in New Jersey, and around the same time the passenger ships moved to the passenger ship terminal.

 Whenever my father passed the terminal he would tell me that this move was the worst real estate deal ever made by Dutchmen.
 Which means that Manhattan is both the location of the best Dutch real estate deal and the worst Dutch real estate deal ever.

-Yesterday, late at night, I walked past the terminal, and looked into one of the glass doors that lead into the lobby and saw this mural through the door.
+One late night, I walked past the terminal, and looked into one of the glass doors that lead into the lobby and saw this mural through the door.
 I tried to take a picture through the glass, when my friend, Capt.
 Schade, pulled on the door handle and found the door was open.
 That seemed like an invitation, so we went in.